carguero/frontend-challenge/README.md

 ## Delivery

-To deliver the challenge, you must make a pull request to this repository:
+To deliver the challenge, create a new repository on Github with your entire solution and sent to us by e-mail.

-<a href="https://github.com/carguero/frontend-challenge">carguero/frontend-challenge (github.com)</a>

-Any other links or materials used to build the app can also be sent here, such as: prototypes, diagrams, sketches, etc.
 Don't forget to create a README.md file containing instructions for building the app locally, as well as any other links or materials used to build the app, such as: prototypes, diagrams, sketches, etc.